All recipes are rigorously tested in our Nashville Test Kitchen to ensure they are easy, affordable, and delicious.

 Nutrition

-How to Make Italian Dressing – Step by Step Photos
+How to Make Italian Dressing Step-by-Step Photos

-Combine ½ cup extra virgin olive oil, 3 Tbsp red wine vinegar, 1 Tbsp lemon juice, 2 tsp Dijon, ¼ tsp garlic powder, 1 Tbsp Italian seasoning blend, ½ tsp salt, ¼ tsp freshly cracked pepper, ½ tsp sugar, and 2 Tbsp grated Parmesan in a bowl or jar.
+Mix the ingredients: Combine ½ cup extra virgin olive oil, 3 Tbsp red wine vinegar, 1 Tbsp lemon juice, 2 tsp Dijon, ¼ tsp garlic powder, 1 Tbsp Italian seasoning blend, ½ tsp salt, ¼ tsp freshly cracked pepper, ½ tsp sugar, and 2 Tbsp grated Parmesan in a bowl or jar.

-If using a jar, close the lid on the jar tightly then shake until the ingredients are incorporated.
+Shake or whisk: If using a jar, close the lid on the jar tightly then shake until the ingredients are incorporated.
 If using a bowl, whisk the ingredients together until incorporated.

-Serve your homemade Italian dressing over your favorite salad (Antipasto Salad pictured above), sliced vegetables, or even as a marinade for chicken!
+Serve your homemade Italian dressing over your favorite salad (antipasto salad pictured above), sliced vegetables, or even as a marinade for chicken!

 Substituted Nutrition yeast for the Parmesan and white wine vinegar for red, it worked out great, very tasty.